ProfessionalWiki/Network/README.md

     <tr>
         <th>options</th>
         <td></td>
-        <td>{"nodes": {"shape": "box"} }</td>
+        <td>{ "nodes": { "shape": "box" } }</td>
         <td>
             <a href="https://visjs.github.io/vis-network/docs/network/#options">vis.js options</a> in JSON.
             Option names and text values both need to be surrounded with double quotes.
             Single quotes will not work.
 Tailing commas also do not work.
-Two curly brackets closes the parser function, so if you are putting the JSON directly in the parser function rather than using a template, put a space between the closing brackets.
+Two curly brackets closes the parser function, so if you are putting the JSON directly in the parser function rather than using a template, put a tailing space or new line after each closing bracket.
         </td>
     </tr>
 </table>